Michael-Brodsky/OCR/Tesseract/readme.txt

 database.
 Source files must be convertible to plain text and contain a unique, human- readable "key", such as a number, date, or string that uniquely identifies the file.
-DOCUFILE_TS reads each file according to user-defined rules, stores the information in a database and moves the file to a specified permanent storage location.
+DOCUFILE_TS reads each file according to user-defined rules, stores the information in a database and moves the file to a specified storage location.

 To install and run DOCUFILE_TS, follow this procedure: